jtcarse/redisk/README.md

 # re-ask
-Boilerplate for a React + Flask app.
+Boilerplate for a React + Flask + Redis app.

 Run with `docker-compose up`.